Snorfield/Dispet/README.md

 # Dispet

-### Discord bot written in discord.js that allows you to adopt custom server emojis as pets
+### Discord bot written in discord.js that allows you to adopt custom server emojis as pets, complete with custom collectible card generation

-WARNING: This project is heavily under-development, and things might be unstable.
-I put this together in 3~ hours as a fun project, it is unlikely to be maintained

 ## To Use